Botmock/botmock-bot-framework-export/README.md

 npm i
 ```

-Create `.env` and fill in values for the following:
+Create `.env` in the created directory and fill in values for the following:

 ```shell
 BOTMOCK_TOKEN=@YOUR-BOTMOCK-TOKEN